andreasberg/Arduino-Makefile-ESP/README.md

 - `ARDUINO_DIR` - Path to Arduino installation.
 - `TOOLS_DIR` - Path where the esp tools chain binaries are present.

-The list of all variables that can be overridden is available at [arduino-mk-esp-vars.md](arduino-mk-esp-vars.md) file.
+A list of most variables that can be overridden is available at [arduino-mk-esp-vars.md](arduino-mk-esp-vars.md) file.

 ## Including Libraries